 This is an easy method of converting the unit of drawing but it will work only for AutoCAD 2009 and later versions.

 Open Sample.DWG drawing (imperial) in AutoCAD and then type -DWGUNITS on the command line (don’t forget to add the dash before command) and press enter.
 Now, look at the command line prompt which looks like the image shown below.

 Here you need to specify unit which you want to use in the current drawing, type the order number of unit and that unit will be applied.
-In this case, the millimeter option is on third place and hence typing 3 and pressing enter will select millimeter as drawing unit.
-Similarly from other prompts use options as shown below.
+In this case, the millimeter option is in third place and hence typing 3 and pressing enter will select millimeter as drawing unit.
+Similarly, from other prompts use options as shown below.

 Linear display format <2>

 Linear display precision <4>

 Scale objects from other drawings upon insert? <yes>